mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 war.
-3. The war is still being fought; the two sides both have deeply buried bunkers and armored warriors emerge from these underground fortresses to fi ght for a few kilometres of scorched earth.
+3. The war is still being fought; the two sides both have deeply buried bunkers and armored warriors emerge from these underground fortresses to fi ght for a few kilometers of scorched earth.
 4. The JAS is specifi cally interested in recreating the events that led up to the war, such as the recordings made inside the offi ce of the President of the Union.